 Reseach Opportunities for Undergraduates

-Traditionally, a majority of students (about 80%) conduct research in the laboratory, in the field, or or computationally under the direction of faculty mentors.
+Traditionally, a majority of undergraduate students conduct research in the laboratory, in the field, or or computationally under the direction of faculty mentors in the Department of Biology, the Medical Center or at local research institutions.
 Other students commit themselves to developing lesson plans and engaging high school students in biology.
 Follow these links for information on undergraduate research opportunities or the titles of senior theses.

 Graduate Students and Learning to Teach